 Denver Green School

-- Denver Green School's student population of 538 students has grown by 5% over five school years.
+- Denver Green School's student population of 531 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|

 |Total Students||531 students|

 - Denver Green School is ranked within the top 50% of all 1,718 schools in Colorado (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 16:1 has increased from 15:1 over five school years.